 Please upload the following required documents to the University of Arizona's GradApp online application system:

-Attempt to support all students as Research or Teaching Assistants
+Our department attempts to support all students as Graduate Research or Teaching Assistants.

 Oceanography, Atmospheric Sciences and Meteorology

 *A 3.0 GPA in core courses is required to continue in the program